MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Use a single `KustoQueuedIngestClient` instance

 Kusto Ingest client implementations are thread-safe and reusable.
-For each target cluster, use only one instance of `KustoQueuedIngestClient`.
+For each target cluster, use a single instance of either a queued or direct Kusto Ingest client per process.
 Running multiple instances can overload the cluster, causing it to become unresponsive or slow to respond to valid requests.

 ## Limit tracking ingest operation status